whyliuxing/reverse-engineering-journal/README.md

 # .anti-reversing

 ## *<p align='center'> Anti-Disassembly (11/17/16) </p>*
+* __Disassembly Technique__
   * __Linear Disassembly__: disassembling one instruction at a time linearly.
 Problem: code section of nearly all binaries will also contain data that isn’t instructions
   * __Flow-Oriented Disassembly__: for conditional branch, it will process false branch first and note to disassemble true branch later.
 For unconditional branch, it will add destination to the end of list of places to disassemble in future and then disassemble from that list.
 For call instruction, most will disassemble the bytes after the call first and then the called location.
 If there is conflict between the true and false branch when disassembling, disassembler will trust the one it disassembles first
 * Use inline functions to obscure function declaration
 * __Disassembly Desynchronization__: to cause disassembly tools to produce an incorrect program listing.
 Works by taking advantage of the assumptions/limitations of disassemblers.
 For every assumption it makes (e.g. process false branch first), there is a corresponding anti-disassembly technique.
 Desynchronization has the greatest impact on the disassembly, but it is easily defeated by reformatting the disassembly to reflect the correct instruction flow
   + __Jump Instructions With The Same Target__: jz follows by jnz.
 Essentially an unconditional jump.
 The bytes following jnz instruction could be data but will be disassembled as code